-These inhalers can be used for pupils who are on the school's Asthma register.
+These inhalers can be used for pupils who are on the school's Asthma register and whose parents have given consent for emergency inhalers.
 The inhalers can be used if pupils' prescribed inhaler is not available (for example, if it is broken or empty).
 The emergency inhaler is stored in the First Aid cabinet in the office.
 The inhalers are clearly labelled.

-First Aid cabinet (office): The emergency inhaler asthma bag contains:
+First Aid cabinet (office):

-- Two salbutamol inhalers (clearly labelled), inside their original packaging, with instruction on how to use and clean the inhaler. - List of names of children with Asthma administered, (older children can adminisiter if for themselves under supervision) the first aider needs to record the time and dose of salbutamol (how many puffs have been administered).
+- Two salbutamol inhalers (clearly labelled), inside their original packaging, with instruction on how to use and clean the inhaler. - List of names of children with Asthma

+In case of an emergency inhaler being used, an adult needs to be sent to get the asthma pump while a First Aider remains with the child.
+Once the pump has been administered, (older children can administer if for themselves under supervision) the first aider needs to record the time and dose of salbutamol (how many puffs have been administered).
 This needs to be recorded on administering medicine form (kept in the First Aid folders in each classroom and a text sent to parents).